a-ridley/Cyber-Cloud-Project-Documentation/cyber-cloud-project/docs/how-to-deploy.md

 1. Make any of your changes locally using an IDE (VSCode).
 See your changes by running `npm run start` on the vs-code terminal.
 A web browser should automatically open saying `localhost:port#`
 2. Ensure none of your changes have broken the site by running `npm run start,` and ensure it compiles successfully and you can see your changes on the site.
+3. Go to your VS Code terminal and run `npm run build` *(this will create a build folder in your working directory)*
-3. Next push your changes to the github repository.
+4. If it built successfully, push your local changes to the github repository.
-4. Next, SSH into the logging node and go to the `/home/cyber-cloud-project-documentation` directory and remove `/build` folder.
+5. Next, SSH into the logging node and go to the `/home/cyber-cloud-project-documentation` directory and remove `/build` folder.
 This ensures we don't have any old files left over when we copy over the new build folder.
-5. Go to your VS Code terminal and run `npm run build` *(this will create a build folder in your working directory)*
 6. Scp the `/build` folder to the logging node:

 ```bash